 Global Ties Arkansas is a 501-(c) (3) nonprofit (NGO) organization.
 It is composed of an 11 member Board of Directors, four part time staff, and dozens of volunteers who host visitors for dinner at their homes, offer invitations to cultural events, transportation, or who provide homestays.

 We are a small staff composed of a Director and programmers, who also accompany our visitors on presentations, meetings at job sites, cultural events, and often home hospitality.
 Toni Carr is our Executive Director and a programmer.
 Walter Nunn, is our Director Emeritus and a programmer.
 Tommy Priakos is a programmer and also participates in our information technology, as does Kathleen Madden as a programmer.
+Heidi Whitman holds a MA in community health education and writes programs.
 A staff person generally attends professional appointments and all cultural events with our international groups

 The purposes of the program are for emerging leaders abroad to (1)meet their professional counterparts and exchange ideas in their fields and (2)learn about American culture first hand.